Patent Machine Learning: Everything You Need to Know

 AI plays a big part in several different types of cutting edge technology, including driverless cars, robotics, and virtual reality.
 One of the reasons that so many large companies are interested in AI is that it may someday have the ability to mimic the problem solving and learning ability of humans, which would allow AI to be used in important fields such as medicine.

 The USPTO, EPO, and WIPO have all received numerous patents for artificial intelligence.
 Because of the rapid development in machine learning and AI, the patents filed in these categories are set to have a big influence on a variety of industries, including education, advertising, security, and healthcare.

 Patents related to artificial intelligence or machine learning will include at least one of the following keywords:

 - Data mining.

 - Machine Learning.

 These keywords will either be found in the title of the invention, the description of the invention, or the claims of the patent.
 An interesting fact about these patents is that the keyword “neural network” is used more frequently than “machine learning.”
 In a patent for machine learning, one or more inventors will be specified, and there will also be a patent assignee, which is the person who owns the patent rights.
 For example, if you work as an inventor for a large company, the company would be the patent assignee.

 Unsurprisingly, the largest tech companies in the world file the most machine learning patents.
 Although many of these patents were filed in the United States, it's common for the actual invention to have been created in another country.

 If you need help with patent machine learning, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.